jackshaojiewei/word-definer/README.md

 ## Features
 - Fetches definitions for any word.
-- Displays part of speech and example usage (if available).
+- Displays part of speech and example usage.
-- Simple and lightweight CLI tool.

 ## Installation